sevbandonmez/jira-scanner/README.md

 }
 ```

+## Blind SSRF Testing

+The tool includes blind SSRF (Server-Side Request Forgery) testing capabilities.
+To use this feature:

+1. **Set up a callback server**: You need to run a web server that can receive HTTP requests
+2. **Provide the callback URL**: Use the `--callback-url` parameter to specify your server's URL
+3. **Monitor for requests**: The scanner will send unique requests to your callback server if SSRF vulnerabilities exist

 ## Security Considerations

 ⚠️ **Important**: This tool is designed for authorized security testing only.
 Always ensure you have proper authorization before scanning any systems.